Overview of the admission process

-All applicants to the Demography graduate programs must take the general aptitude (Verbal, Quantitative, and Analytical) component of the GRE test, administered by the Educational Testing Service (ETS).
+All applicants to the Demography graduate programs must take the general aptitude (Verbal, Quantitative, and Analytical) component of the GRE test, administered by the Educational Testing Service (ETS) *For the fall 2021 admission cycle the GRE is optional.
 The admissions committee for the Department of Demography weighs all three components of the GRE tests.
 The UC Berkeley institution code is 4833.
 You do not need to specify a department code as your scores will become available to us once you apply to our department online.

 It is recommended that you take the test in October-November in order to get the scores to the admissions committee on time.
 For more information regarding GRE or TOEFL testing, please go to the ETS website.